tarantool/doc/doc/concepts/replication/repl_leader_elect.rst

 When :ref:`election is enabled <repl_leader_elect_config>`, there must be connections between each node pair so as it would be the full mesh topology.
-This is needed because election messages for voting and other internal things need direct connection between the nodes.
+This is needed because election messages for voting and other internal things need a direct connection between the nodes.

 .. _repl_leader_elect_fencing:

 In the classic Raft algorithm, a leader doesn't track its connectivity to the rest of the cluster.
 Once the leader is elected, it considers itself in the leader position until receiving a new term from another cluster node.
-This can lead to the split situation if the other nodes elect a new leader upon losing the connectivity to the previous one.
+This can lead to a split situation if the other nodes elect a new leader upon losing the connectivity to the previous one.

 The issue is resolved in Tarantool version :doc:`2.10.0 </release/2.10.0>` by introducing the leader *fencing* mode.
-The mode can be switched on and off by the :ref:`election_fencing_enabled <repl_leader_elect_config>` configuration parameter.
+The mode can be switched by the :ref:`election_fencing_mode <repl_leader_elect_config>` configuration parameter.
-When the fencing is on, the leader resigns its leadership if it has less than the :ref:`replication_synchro_quorum <repl_leader_elect_config>` of alive connections to the cluster nodes.
+When the fencing is set to ``soft`` or ``strict``, the leader resigns its leadership if it has less than :ref:`replication_synchro_quorum <repl_leader_elect_config>` of alive connections to the cluster nodes.
 The resigning leader receives the status of a follower in the current election term and becomes read-only.
+Leader *fencing* can be turned off by setting the :ref:`election_fencing_mode <repl_leader_elect_config>` configuration parameter to ``off``.

+In ``soft`` mode, a connection is considered dead if there are no responses for :ref:`4*replication_timeout <cfg_replication-replication_timeout>` seconds both on the current leader and the followers.

+In ``strict`` mode, a connection is considered dead if there are no responses for :ref:`2*replication_timeout <cfg_replication-replication_timeout>` seconds on the current leader and for :ref:`4*replication_timeout <cfg_replication-replication_timeout>` seconds on the followers.
+This improves chances that there is only one leader at any time.

 Fencing applies to the instances that have the :ref:`election_mode <repl_leader_elect_config>` set to "candidate" or "manual".

 .. _repl_leader_elect_splitbrain:

-There can still be a situation when a replica set has two leaders working independently (so called *split-brain*).
+There can still be a situation when a replica set has two leaders working independently (so-called *split-brain*).
 It can happen, for example, if a user mistakenly lowered the :ref:`replication_synchro_quorum <repl_leader_elect_config>` below ``N / 2 + 1``.
 In this situation, to preserve the data integrity, if an instance detects the split-brain anomaly in the incoming replication data, it breaks the connection with the instance sending the data and writes the ``ER_SPLIT_BRAIN`` error in the log.